TREEcg/specification/specs/2-traversing.md

 ## Comparing strings

 When comparing strings, different strategies can be applied.
-When no extra elements are provided, we assume byte comparison.
+When no extra elements are provided, the default comparison is according to unicode ordering.
 When a locale needs to be taken into account, we introduce a couple of predicates:
  1. `tree:stringComparisonLocale`: a BCP 47 language as defined in JavaScript: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl#Locale_identification_and_negotiation
  2. `tree:stringComparisonLocaleMatcher`